Where to stay in Osaka? Osaka is with 19 million inhabitants Japan’s second-largest city.

 Honmachi (in between Kita and Minami)

-Honmachi is the best location to stay in Osaka if you like to be a quieter area at night within walking distance of Minami and Kita.
+Honmachi is the best location to stay in Osaka if you like to be in a cheaper area that’s quieter at night but is still within walking distance of Minami and Kita.

 |Hotels in Honmachi, Osaka|